Jazz Performances in German Newsreels and Documentaries of the 1960s

 Which patterns as well as functions of the aesthetic elements of newsreels and documentary films in presenting concerts and musicians are conveyed?
 Furthermore, it should be highlighted which places (e.g. on ships, in churches, at home) and occasions were chosen for documenting jazz in its different meanings (e.g. modernity, solidarity, internationality).

-Is the contribution interesting for a publication?
+Is the contribution interesting for a conference or workshop?

 Let me know!